VoxelForge/VoxelForge/API.md

 * `doc.get_entry_count`: Returns the total number of entries in a category
 * `doc.get_viewed_count`: Returns the number of entries a player has viewed in a category
 * `doc.get_revealed_count`: Returns the number of entries a player has access to in a category
+* `doc.get_hidden_count`: Returns the number of entries which are hidden from a player in a category

 ### `doc.new_category(id, def)`
 Adds a new category.
 You have to define an unique identifier, a name